HKU-BAL/Clair3/README.md

 ## Latest Updates

 *v0.1-r11 minor 2 (Apr 16)* : 1. fixed a bug in GVCF output that occasionally caused missing of non-variant positions at chunk boundaries.

-*v0.1-r11 minor 1 (Apr 11)* : 1. fixed a bug in GVCF output that consumes too much memory for caching, now GVCF output mode takes amount of memory similar to VCF ([#88](https://github.com/HKU-BAL/Clair3/issues/88)).
+2. fixed a bug in GVCF output that consumes too much memory for caching, now GVCF output mode takes amount of memory similar to VCF ([#88](https://github.com/HKU-BAL/Clair3/issues/88)).

 *v0.1-r11 (Apr 4)* : 1.
 Variant calling ~2.5x faster than `v0.1-r10` tested with ONT Q20 data, with feature generation in both pileup and full-alignment now implemented in C (co-contributors @[cjw85](https://github.com/cjw85), @[ftostevin-ont](https://github.com/ftostevin-ont), @[EpiSlim](https://github.com/EpiSlim)).
 2. Added the lightning-fast [longphase](https://github.com/twolinin/longphase) as an option for phasing.
 Enable using `longphase` with option `--longphase_for_phasing`.
 New option disabled by default to align with the default behavior of the previous versions, but we recommend enable when calling human variants with ≥20x long-reads).
 3. Added `--min_coverage` and `--min_mq` options ([#83](https://github.com/HKU-BAL/Clair3/issues/83)).
 4. Added `--min_contig_size` option to skip calling variants in short contigs when using genome assembly as input.
 4. Reads haplotagging after phasing before full-alignment calling now integrated into full-alignment calling to avoid generating an intermediate BAM file.
 5. Supported .`csi` BAM index for large references ([#90](https://github.com/HKU-BAL/Clair3/issues/90)).
 For more speedup details, please check [Notes on r11](docs/v0.1_r11_speedup.md).